aneall/ClinicianARPDproject/README.md

 # ClinicianARPD
- Ashleyv's COMP 590 (3D Graphics + VR) Final Project Prototype
+ Ashley's COMP 590 (3D Graphics + VR) Final Project Prototype

 ## About ClinicianARPD
 #### ClinicianARPD is a sandbox prototype for implementing MR manipulation of humanoid models for clinical users.
 This is the first prototype of my project, using OVR.